When you make a donation to charity, you often receive a benefit in return.

-- To qualify as a low-cost item, it must cost the charity no more than $10.40, and the contribution received must have been at least $52.
-These items must bear the organization’s name or logo.
+- The item can’t cost the charity more than $10.60, and the contribution must be at least $53.
+Plus, it must bear the organization’s name or logo.

 - The item’s fair market can’t exceed the lesser of $106 or 2% of your donation amount.